Note

 Non-parametric significance testing with permutations

-This example demonstrates how netneurotools
+This example demonstrates how netneurotools can help perform null

 hypothesis significance testing (NHST) via non-parametric permutation testing.